-Right now at the Getty Center there is an all new exhibit titled “The Renaissance Nude”.
-It is no surprise that the word “nude” captures people’s attention, but the Los Angeles Times called it, “One of the 10 most engaging exhibition of the year…”
+Right now at the Getty Center there is an all-new exhibit titled “The Renaissance Nude”.
+It is no surprise that the word “nude” captures people’s attention, but the Los Angeles Times called it, “One of the 10 most engaging exhibitions of the year.”

 The exhibit highlights the pivotal moments in which the Renaissance artists transformed the course of western art history by making the nude a central figure in their art.
 By drawing inspiration from classical sculpture and the study of the live model, these artists created lifelike, vibrant, and sensual representations of the human body.